swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 needed in a little while.

 To summarize, the commands `ls ~`, `ls ~/.`, `ls ../../`, and `ls
-<full path to home directory>` all do exactly the same thing.
+<absolute path to home directory>` all do exactly the same thing.
 These shortcuts are not
 necessary, they are provided for your convenience.

 **Our data set: Cochlear Implants**